ErrolKeith/serving-web-images/README.md

-# Serving Optimized Web Images With Node.JS
+<h1 style="color:green;">Serving Optimized Web Images With Node.JS</h1>
 <hr/>
 <br />

-## This is a node project to show how to optimize images for the web rendering.
+## This is a node project to show how to optimize images for web rendering.
 <br />

 <br />